nuriel77/Granite/README.md

 Granite is an engine that can load and work with different cloud technologies and schedulers and allow for custom scheduling algorithms to be loaded.

+In its core Granite utilizes Perl's POE and relies heavely on Moose.

 I have been working on this project in 2013, but had to abandon it because I stated working in other development companies and other projects.